 Mating, Pregnancy & Birth

-Still interested in keeping alpacas?
-We recommend you visit a few alpaca keepers in order to discover first-hand how herds are managed and cared for.
-You can also receive some much-needed advice and guidance, and may even get some personal experience in handling them.
-We offer valuable guidance and support to individuals considering keeping alpacas, as well as welcoming visitors to see our beautiful herd.
-Please contact us for further information or to arrange a visit.
+If you are interested in keeping alpacas, we recommend visiting a few alpaca keepers (covid-19 restrictions permitting) in order to discover first-hand how herds are managed and cared for.
+We offer valuable guidance and support to individuals considering keeping alpacas; just contact us for further information.